anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Gratitude is riches.
-Complaint is poverty.
+Quote: It is with words as with sunbeams.
+The more they are condensed, the deeper they burn.

-By: Doris Day
+By: Robert Southey